mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-27-current-research.md

 early_stopping_cb = EarlyStoppingCallback(val_acc_thresh=0.5)
 ```

-# Result: Train the Model and Stop Early
+## Result: Train the Model and Stop Early

+Now we can pass our callback object to the trainer.fit function, sit back, and relax.
+Once our conditions are met for training termination, tflearn will leave the training loop, save the current state of our model, and enter our catch block, as shown below.

 ```python